 Power dissipation is a major concern when designing a successful amplifier, whether the amplifier is bridged or single-ended.
 A direct consequence of the increased power delivered to the load by a bridge amplifier is an increase in internal power dissipation.
-Since the LM4901 has two operational amplifiers in one package, the maximum internal power dissipation is 4 times that of a single-ended amplifier.
+The maximum internal power dissipation per channel is 4 times that of a single-ended amplifier.
 The maximum power dissipation for a given application can be derived from the power dissipation graphs or from Equation 1.